 Learn what occupations may be of interest to someone who has completed this program.
 Find information about wages and employment outlook.

 Up to 60 credits for this AAS degree are transferable to the Bachelor of Applied Science (BAS) in Business Administration online at Mayville (N.D.)
 State University.
-Students may also want to consider the Health Care Administrative Assistant AAS degree to advance your medical career.
+Students may also want to consider the Health Care Administrative Leadership AAS degree to advance your medical career.
 Graduates who complete that program have an in-depth understanding of all aspects of a medical office and are qualified candidates for office manager positions.

 A student may be required to enroll in college readiness courses in reading, writing and math.
 A student’s scores on the Accuplacer assessment will determine enrollment in college readiness courses.
 The purpose of college readiness courses is to prepare students for the demands of a college-level curriculum.
 Credits may vary.